 For appointments and inquiries, please call Clinic One at 01-5400400 | 9863393960 or email us at [email protected]

 - You will be asked to lie on the table in a position as described by the radiologist.

 - The bladder must be full to take clear images for the ultrasound. (not necessary after 3 months)

-- As with other ultrasound, you should wear loose clothing.
+- As with other ultrasounds, you should wear loose clothing.

 - A gel is used on the abdomen on which a probe called a transducer is pressed.
-The transducer sends and collects sound wave and the image is displayed on the computer screen.
+The transducer sends and collects sound waves and the image is displayed on the computer screen.

-- Sometime, to get a better visual of the area of investigation, the radiologist might press the transducer with extra force.
+- Sometimes, to get a better visual of the area of investigation, the radiologist might press the transducer with extra force.